Steve Simon

 Steve Simon (born December 12, 1969) is an American politician from the state of Minnesota serving as the 22nd Minnesota Secretary of State.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he previously represented District 46B in the Minnesota House of Representatives.

 Early life, education, and career

 Simon graduated from Hopkins High School in Minnetonka, then went on to Tufts University in Medford, Massachusetts, receiving his B.A. in Political Science in 1992.
 He earned his J.D. from the University of Minnesota Law School in 1996.
-He worked as an assistant attorney general for Minnesota attorneys general Hubert H. Humphrey III and Mike Hatch from 1996 to 2001, and has been an associate with the law firm of Robins, Kaplan, Miller, and Ciresi since 2001.
+He worked as an assistant attorney general for Minnesota attorneys general Hubert H. Humphrey III and Mike Hatch from 1996 to 2001, and was an associate with the law firm of Robins, Kaplan, Miller, and Ciresi from 2001 to 2014.

 Minnesota House of Representatives

 Simon was first elected in 2004, and was re-elected in 2006, 2008, 2010, and 2012.

 On Monday, May 2, 2011, Simon testified regarding and opposed a proposed constitutional amendment to ban gay marriage in Minnesota.
 His comments drew national attention: "How many more gay people does God have to create before we ask ourselves whether or not God actually wants them around?"